Mechanism of Action

 Dosage & Forms

 Several omega-3 forms coexist on the market, with markedly different absorption profiles.
-Natural triglycerides (TG), the most common form, require bile secretion and lipid digestion for efficient absorption.
-Ethyl esters (EE), frequently used in high-dose clinical trials, show lower bioavailability than TG in comparative studies.
-Phospholipids (krill oil) demonstrate good absorption but at a higher cost.
+Natural triglycerides (TG), the most common form, depend on bile secretion and fat digestion.
+Ethyl esters (EE), frequent in high-dose trials, are absorbed less well than TG.
+Krill oil phospholipids are well absorbed, at a high cost.

 In the Singular Formula